imanlotfimahyari/State-Sharing-p4-python/pubsub/pubsub_register/README.md

 Start by bringing up our structure in the Mininet to test its behavior.

+1. Open a terminal and go to the address `home/p4/State-Sharing-p4-python/pubsub/pubsub_register`

-1. In your shell, run:
+2. In your shell, run:
    ```bash
    make clean && make all
    ```